elesteban-os/Interconnect-MP/README.md

 ## 🧱 Project Structure

-Each processing elemenet simulates a private instruction memory and cache and communicates with a shared memory via the Interconnect using the following message types:
+Each processing element simulates a private instruction memory and cache and communicates with a shared memory via the Interconnect using the following message types:

 * `WRITE_MEM`
 * `READ_MEM`